hanzhi713/Parametric-Roulette/README.md

 # Parametric Roulette

-## Drawing of the locus of a point on a circle rolling on an arbitrary parametric function, implemented using Geogebra
+## Draw the locus of a point on a circle rolling on an arbitrary parametric function, implemented using Geogebra

+Note: Originally I planned to implement this using JavaScript as an extension and generalization to my "Flowers-curve" repository (which is about drawing the locus of a point on circle rolling along another circle).
+However, I was unable to find a JavaScript library that can evaluate the definite integral for the arc length function accurately and efficiently.
+Therefore, I made this prototype with Geogebra instead.
+If you found a suitable JS calculus library, please notify me.

 ---